 First, be aware that you have to pay regular HOA dues.
-This fee covers maintenance of the building and common areas as well as amenities.
+This monthly fee covers maintenance of the building and common areas as well as amenities.
 HOA fees can vary a lot, but expect to pay at least $100-$200 per month to the homeowners association.

 “When buying into a condo, you’re essentially entering a realm of majority rules.
 A good HOA can be a blessing, but a bad one can be hell,” says Ailion.